hexaxsoftwares/houx.js/README.md

 ### **Attributes Data binding : Connecting your UI system**

-To bind an attribute value from a widget instance data, use the single asterisks '*' data binding mechanism.
+To bind an attribute value from a widget instance data, use the single asterisks ***`*`*** data binding mechanism.

 `*attr=data` is a shorthand way of binding data Attributes to the official `px:attr=data` .

-The `px:` data binding is the official method, but we ll continue with the use of the asterisks method throughout the rest of this documentation as it's shorter and easier to reason about.
+The `px:` data binding  directive is the official method, but we ll continue with the use of the asterisks method throughout the rest of this documentation as it's shorter and easier to reason about.

-For example, `*class='color'` will bind the class attribute to the value of `color` expression, meaning that the text `color` will be evaluated as a javascript expression with the model state instances in scope.
+For example, `*class='color'` will bind the class attribute to the value of `color` expression, meaning that the text value, `color` will be evaluated as a javascript expression with the model state instances in scope.

 Same rules implies as in template mustache tags.
 Once an attribute name is preceded with an asterisks, its value will be treated as a javascript expression.